-Beginning October 2012, new energy efficiency standards begin for America’s beloved light bulbs.
-The Energy Independence and Security Act become law in December 2007.
+Beginning October 2012, new energy efficiency standards began for America’s beloved light bulbs.
+The Energy Independence and Security Act became law in December 2007.
 This law requires that all light bulbs manufactured, sold, and distributed in the United States can no longer be incandescent (the exception being the 40-watt bulbs used in your oven and refrigerator - for now!).

 The options will be Compact Florescent Light (CFL), Halogen, and Light Emitting Diode (LED) for all lighting needs.
 Compared to incandescent bulbs, Halogen lighting is 25% more efficient, CFL lighting is 75% more efficient, and LED lighting is 80% more efficient.
 Both the Halogen and CFL bulbs lasts about 10 times longer and are more expensive than incandescent bulbs (about $3 for a 50-watt Halogen bulb and about $5 for a 60-watt CFL).
 Both will pay for themselves in about 7 to 9 months.

 The LED, however; costs the most for a single bulb but will last about 25% longer than incandescent bulbs (about $25 for a 60-watt LED bulb).
 It will pay for itself in about 7 months.
 Many LED lights offer 50,000 hours or more of use compared to 2,000 hours for a 50-watt halogen, and 750 to 1,000 hours for a 60-watt incandescent bulb.
 Consider the fact that an LED with 50,000 hours of life, used an average of 4 hours per day, will last 12,500 days or more than 34 years!
 Compare this to 1.4 years for a halogen bulb and about 6 months for a 60-watt incandescent bulb . . . what a savings!
 With this new law comes a few new terms: